-Two Greenlandic sites have long digitised daily series of accumulated precipitation and low-est/highest air temperatures.
-The tables present an overview of the station data series (identified by the station name and number) and the possible blended datasets making up the long series (not in this report).
-Overlap periods have been included when available.
+Two Greenlandic sites have long digitised daily series of accumulated precipitation and lowest/highest air temperatures.
+The tables present an overview of the station data series (identified by the station name and number) and the possible blended datasets making up the long series.
+Overlap periods in the single data series have been included when available.